Date and time notation in Canada: English

 The 24-hour clock is widely used in contexts such as transportation, medicine, environmental services, and data transmission, "preferable for greater precision and maximum comprehension the world over".
 Its use is mandatory in parts of the government as an element of the Federal Identity Program, especially in contexts such as signage where speakers of both English and French read the same text.

+Outside the influence of government style, the 24-hour system is rarely used.
 The government describes the 24-hour system as "desirable" but does not enforce its use, meaning that the 12-hour clock remains common for oral and informal usage in English-speaking contexts.
+It is not the recommended style in journalism, for example.
 This situation is similar to the use of the 24-hour clock in the United Kingdom.

 French

-Communications in Canadian French write the time using 24-hour notation for all purposes.
+Government communications in Canadian French list the time using 24-hour notation for all purposes.
+This is also the recommended style for journalism, but outside government and journalism, the 12-hour notation is also used when the time is written in words.
 The hours and minutes can be written with different separators depending on the context: